onetwothr1/audio-ml-template/README.md

 # Prepare Data
 * All the sound file data (`'*.wav'`) should be located in one directory, each for train and test.
 * CSV file with two columns, `'file_path'` and `'label'` should be prepared, each for train and test. `'file_path'` should be a path after the train(or test) directory.
-For example, a soundfile 'dataset/train/data1.wav's path on CSV is 'data1.wav'. `'label'` can be a string or integer.
+For example, a soundfile 'dataset/train/data1.wav's path on CSV is 'data1.wav'. `'label'` should be an integer.
 * In `src/ml/script/train.py`, type the path of data directory and csv file, each for train and test.